Dr Iestyn Pope

-Below is a sketch of the microscope set-up.
+A sketch of the microscope set-up.
 M: mirror; DM: dichroic mirror; SF57: glass blocks; R: reflecting prism; λ /2: half-wave plate; BE: beam expander; PBS: polarizing beam splitter; F: filter.
 The side view of the optics between by the two indicated arrows shows the beam height difference.
 Graph: typical spectra of the laser, pump, Stokes and TPE beams.

-Above - Mouse tail tissue section fluorescently labeled with FITC-Concanavalin A. Top Left: Stitched epi-fluorescence image, scale bar = 300μm.
+Mouse tail tissue section fluorescently labeled with FITC-Concanavalin A. Top Left: Stitched epi-fluorescence image, scale bar = 300μm.
 Bottom Left: Single epi-fluorecence image cropped to 150×150μm (the boxed region shown on the Top Leftimage).
 Far Right: False-colour image generated from simultaneously acquired TPF, CARS and SHG images.
 CARS from subcutaneous lipid deposits at 2850 cm-1 (red) and SHG from collagen (blue), scale bar = 20μm.
 150×150μm, 501×501 pixels, 0.01 ms pixel dwell time (2.5 s total image acquisition).

 The images below were generated by taking a hyperspectral CARS stack of images at different molecular vibrations.
 Through the analysis of this image stack a spectral profile for each pixel in the image may be generated.
 Further analysis of these profiles allows a false-colour chemical map may be generated. (red: Lipids, blue: DNA, green: protein)

-Left shows a human metastatic colorectal carcinoma imaged live using our CARS microscopy.
-The 3D culture system used to grow the carcinoma spheres aims to reproduce the architecture of the cancer, allowing us to employ CARS microscopy to investigate the composition of these spheres outside the patient’s body.
+A human metastatic colorectal carcinoma imaged live using our CARS microscopy.
+The 3D culture system used to grow the carcinoma spheres aims to reproduce the architecture of the cancer, allowing us to employ CARS microscopy to investigate the composition of these spheres outside the patient's body.

-Right shows a mouse intestinal organoid, images live using our CARS microscope.
+A mouse intestinal organoid, images live using our CARS microscope.
 The 3D culture system recapitulates the architecture of the small intestine with crypt and villi structures, comprising both stem cells and differentiated cells.

 Nanoparticles are attracting enormous attention for biomedical applications as optical labels, drug delivery vehicles and contrast agents in vivo.
 Nanoparticles made of various types of organic and inorganic materials have been investigated, and recently diamond has emerged as one of the best material choices due to its bio-compatibility and unique structural, chemical, mechanical, and optical properties.
 So far, diamond nanoparticles (nanodiamonds) have been visualised optically mainly via the existence of fluorescing 'defects' in the crystal lattice.
 However, the production of these defects is costly and not very well controlled hence limiting their use.
 Moreover, these defects might irreversibly change their fluorescence properties upon optical illumination and when close to the surface of a nanodiamond they might become unstable.
 We have shown that single non-fluorescing nanodiamonds exhibit a strong CARS signal at the sp3 vibrational resonance of diamond.
 Using our in-house developed CARS microscope we have measured the CARS signal strength on a series of single nanodiamonds of different sizes.
 The nanodiamond size was accurately determined by means of electron microscopy and correlative quantitative optical contrast methods developed in-house.
 In this way, we were able to quantify the relationship between the CARS signal strength and nanoparticle size.
 The calibrated CARS signal in turn enables us to analyse the number and size of nanodiamonds internalized in living cells in situ.
 Owing to the high bio-compatibility of nanodiamonds, this imaging modality opens the exciting prospect of following complex cellular trafficking pathways quantitatively.

-Above - A 3D CARS image of a HeLa cell that has taken up nanodiamonds.
+A 3D CARS image of a HeLa cell that has taken up nanodiamonds.
 The image consists as an overlay of the CARS signal at the nanodiamond resonance (1332 cm-1) and the CARS signal from intracellular structures (2900 cm-1) where the relative intensities have been adjusted to enhance the cellular contrast for visualisation purposes.
 A false colour map has then been used where the nanodiamonds can be seen as the bright orange spots within the magenta cell.